jcosborn/qex/README.md

-## QEX: Quantum EXpressions lattice field theory framework
+# QEX: Quantum EXpressions lattice field theory framework

-# Description of QEX fork:
+## Description of QEX fork:
 Staggered hybrid Monte Carlo with Pauli-Villars bosons and nHYP smearing.
+Source code can be found [here](https://github.com/ctpeterson/qex/tree/devel/src/stagg_pv_hmc).
+Code still under development.
+Caution is advised if used in current state.

-# Description of QEX:
+## Description of QEX:
 QEX is a high-level framework for lattice field operations written in the language [Nim](https://nim-lang.org).